J. Cole: Patriots Basketball Club (2021)

 On May 10, 2021, Cole signed a contract with the Rwanda-based Patriots Basketball Club in the Basketball Africa League.
 Cole was also featured on the cover of the American basketball magazine SLAM, for their May 2021 issue.
 Cole made his professional debut on May 16 against the Rivers Hoopers, finishing with three points, three rebounds and two assists in 17 minutes.
 In three games with the team, he scored five points, had three assists and five rebounds in 45 minutes of gameplay.
 He was only under contract for a minimum of three games.
 He left the team after playing the three games.

 Scarborough Shooting Stars (2022)

 On May 19, 2022, Cole signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League.
 On June 8, 2022, in a social media interview released by the Shooting Stars, it was announced that Cole would take an indefinite leave from the team to fulfill his concert tour commitments.
 In 4 games with the Shooting Stars, Cole averaged 2.4 points, 0.6 rebounds, and 0.4 assists, while shooting 50% from 3-point range.

+Nanjing Monkey Kings (2026)

+On April 1, 2026, Cole signed with the Nanjing Monkey Kings of the Chinese Basketball Association (CBA).
+While scheduled to play three games for the Monkey Kings, due to work visa delays, he was only able to play one game.
+In his CBA debut on April 11, Cole finished with one rebound and one assist in an 81–95 loss against the Guangzhou Loong Lions.